Skip to main content

 Will determine the maximum number of potential take-profit orders the bot will place in each trade (up to 10 take-profit orders).

-The trailing setting is a sophisticated feature that allows you to set a conditional order that moves/follows the market price after the trigger price is reached.
+The advanced trailing configuration allows you to set a conditional order that moves and follows the market price after the trigger price is reached.
 You can either leave it off, at the channel's discretion, or by setting the trailing percentage as your own.

-If enabled, when a take profit order reaches the order price, instead of executing the take profit order as a regular limit order, the bot will create a trailing order that will trail above the maximum price that is reached by the specified percentage.
-Once the coin's price decreases to the trailing price, the coins will be sold.
+If enabled, when a take profit order reaches the order price, instead of executing the take profit order as a regular limit order, the bot will create a trailing order that trails below the maximum price that is reached by the specified percentage.
+The coins will be sold once the coin's price decreases to the trailing price.

 In some cases, the next take profit target can be reached while a trailing take profit order is already active.
-When this happens, instead of creating a new trailing take profit order the bot will merge the amount that should have been purchased in the new target with the existing trailing take profit order that is already active.
-Read more.
+When this happens, instead of creating a new trailing take profit order, the bot will merge the amount that should have been purchased in the new target with the existing trailing take profit order.
+Learn more about trailing.

 Moving Take-Profits